Configuring a Captive Portal

 2. Type https:// and a web address.

-If this feature is not enabled, the user will see the default Welcome page instead of redirecting to another site.
+If this feature is not enabled, the user will see the default welcome page instead of redirecting to another site.

 Adding Exceptions